jrego87/datamodel/README.md

 2. FinTech: we offer our merchants's shoppers an innovative new FinTech product called Instant Refunds™.
 Instead of waiting weeks for an order refund, eligible customers get returns credited instantly.
 All the details about our FinTech products can be found on our [website](https://returnly.com/credit/).

 One of Returnly's merchants that uses both the SaaS and Instant Refunds™ products is soon due to renew their annual contract.
 Unfortunately, the merchant is not very data savvy and therefore does not understand the value Returnly adds to its business and the likelihood that the merchant will churn is high.
 You are part of a task force consisting of members from Sales, Customer Success and the Executive team trying to prevent the merchant from churning.

-### Task
-Your task is to conduct an analysis identifying hard facts and insights about how Returnly drives value for that specific merchant.
-Your analysis should result in a presentation for the task force.
-All task force members from Sales, Customer Success and the Executive team should be in a position to highlight Returnly's ROI in negotiations with the merchant after having attended your presentation.

-### Data
-You are given a dataset that consists of an extract from our analytical database (Snowflake).
-All tables from our production databases that store all transactions and their details in third normal form are regularly synchronized with Snowflake.
-The compressed and encrypted 7zip file [20190912.snowflake.csv.7z](20190912.snowflake.csv.7z) in this repository contains a subset of 11 tables that are relevant for this assignment in CSV format.
-The data covers transactions over a period of twelve months, starting 1 July 2018, for the merchant in scope.

-You will receive the password and the command to decrypt and extract the data separately via email.

-Some columns containing financial information are sanitized with a [min-max transformation](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling_(min-max_normalization)).
-This results in all values being scaled between 0 and 1.
-If you rather prefer to work with values that look more similar to actual financial figures, you can revert the min-max transformation by setting global `min` and `max` values of your choice and then applying the following formula: `x * (max - min) + min`.

-**Please treat this dataset and content of this assignment with utmost confidentiality.**

 ### Data dictionary and naming conventions